codepo8/developer-advocacy-handbook/02-working-with-your-company-and-competition.md

 changed you have to take your hands off the keyboard and start talking and persuading.

-**Don\'t get discouraged by people seemingly stabbing you in the back**
-- in reality this is exactly the miscommunication and lack of people skills that you try to help out with.
+Don\'t get discouraged by people seemingly stabbing you in the back -- in reality this is exactly the miscommunication and lack of people skills that you try to help out with.
 See it as a challenge and not as a show-stopper.
 Once you can show successes of improving the standing of developers in the company you can go back and ask what they think of